daichengxin/multiomics-configs/pycls/README.md

 ## Scripts

-### pycls cell-passports-to-database
+### pycls cell-passports-database

 #### Summary
-The `cell-passports-to-database` command reads a CSV file containing cell passport data, filters it to include only cell lines, processes and renames specific columns, and then writes the processed data to an output file in tab-separated format.
+The `cell-passports-database` command reads a CSV file containing cell passport data, filters it to include only cell lines, processes and renames specific columns, and then writes the processed data to an output file in tab-separated format.

 #### Example Usage